ngernest/mica/README.md

 of the `.actual` file (which contains what the PPX actually generated from that test run).

 ## Local Development
+- This repo has been tested with OCaml 5.1.0 on an M1 Mac.
-- Have the following installed:
+- We recommend having the following libraries installed:
   - `ppxlib`
   - `ppx_jane`
   - `ppx_deriving.show`